 ▪ Troscianko, E.T.
 (2014).
 Kafka’s cognitive realism.
 London: Routledge.

 Sets out the value of cognitive realism – a convergence between cognitive faculties as they operate in readers’ minds and are evoked in literary texts – for the theoretical and empirical study of literature, taking Kafka’s evocations of vision, imagination, and emotion as the case study.
 Appraised in Modern Language Review 110(4) as an ‘engagingly written interdisciplinary study’ which presents its main thesis with ‘exemplary clarity’, and makes ‘an important contribution to this area of Kafka studies’.

-In this major collaboration with my mother, Sue Blackmore, I have taken the lead on fully restructuring and generating much new material for the third edition of the world’s only textbook on the mystery of consciousness, embracing psychology, philosophy, neuroscience, and touching on many other fields.
+In this major collaboration with my mother, Sue Blackmore, I’ve taken the lead on fully restructuring and generating much new material for the third edition of the world’s only textbook on the mystery of consciousness, embracing psychology, philosophy, neuroscience, and touching on many other fields.
 (My brother Jolyon Troscianko also created the wonderful illustrations!)
+On

 Showcases the three main variations on cognitive literary science, highlighting the potential for the literary to contribute to the scientific as well as vice versa.

 Burke, M., and Troscianko, E.T.
 (Eds) (2013).
 Explorations in cognitive literary science.
 Special issue, Journal of Literary Semantics, 42(2).

 Brings together contributions demonstrating the potential for disciplinary reciprocity in the field of cognitive literary science.

 ▪ Lead author, Cognitive Humanities annotated bibliography

 A selection of chapters and articles on a wide range of cognitive topics, to help literary scholars interested in cognitive approaches orientate themselves in existing scientific and cognitive-humanities research